fchavonet/holbertonschool-interview/slide_line/README.md

 **How to use:**

-1. Once compiled, test the program with one of the following commands (or try your own examples):
+1. Once compiled, run the program with one of the following commands (or try your own examples):

 ```
 ./0-slide_line L 2 2 0 0